nealcaren/fightordie/_sources/Volumes/26/02/on_being_crazy.md

 "We object," said he.

-Then why—, I began, but he interrupted.
+Then why---, I began, but he interrupted.

 "We don't keep 'n&#11834;s'," he said, "we don't want social equality."